 '''

-INSERT INTO table (\langle col \rangle [, \langle col \rangle ...])
+INSERT INTO table (<col> [, <col> ...])

 VALUES (:variable [INDICATOR] :indicator

 [, :variable [INDICATOR] :indicator ...]);

 '''

-The INDICATOR keyword is optional.
-Note
+Note The INDICATOR keyword is optional.

 For example, the following C code fragment prompts the user for the name of a department, the department number, and a budget for the department.
 It tests that the user has entered a budget.
 If not, it sets the indicator variable, bi, to -1.

 Otherwise, it sets bi to 0.
 Finally, the program INSERTS the information into the DEPARTMENT table.
 If the indicator variable is -1, then no actual data is stored in the BUDGET column, but a flag is set for the column indicating that the value is NULL

 '''

+. . .

 EXEC SQL

-BEGIN DECLARE SECTION:
+BEGIN DECLARE SECTION;

 short bi; / indicator variable declaration /

 char department[26], dept no ascii[26], budget ascii[26];

-long num val; / host variable for inserting budget /
+long num_val; / host variable for inserting budget /

-short dept no:
+short dept_no;

-EXEC SOL
+EXEC SQL

 END DECLARE SECTION;

-'''

-'''
+. . .

 printf("Enter new department name: ");

 gets(cidepartment);

 printf("\nEnter department number: ");

 gets(dept no ascii);

 printf("\nEnter department's budget: ");

-gets(budget ascii):
+gets(budget_ascii);

 if (budget ascii = "")

 bi = -1; num val = 0;

+}

 else

+{

-bi = 0:
+bi = 0;

-num val = atoi(budget ascii);
+num_val = atoi(budget_ascii);

+}

 dept no = atoi(dept no ascii);

 EXEC SOL

 INSERT INTO DEPARTMENT (DEPARTMENT, DEPT NO, BUDGET)

-VALUES (:department, :dept_no, :num_val_INDICATOR :bi);
+VALUES (:department, :dept no, :num val INDICATOR :bi);

 '''

 Indicator status can also be determined for data retrieved from a table.
-For information about trapping NULL values retrieved from a table, see "Retrieving indicator status" on page 6-38.
+For information about trapping NULL values retrieved from a table, see "Retrieving indicator status" on page 6-39.